Durgabai Deshmukh: Personal life

+In 1953, she married the then Finance Minister of India Chintaman Deshmukh.
+According to her own account, Prime Minister Jawaharlal Nehru was one of the three witnesses.
+C. D. Deshmukh had a daughter from a previous marriage but the couple remained otherwise childless.
+Though she had parted ways with Subba Rao, she supported his widow Timmaiamma after his death.
+Timmaiamma lived with Durgabai and Chintaman Deshmukh, and Durgabai also organised for her to get vocational training.
+Durgabai Deshmukh authored a book called The Stone That Speaketh.
+Her autobiography Chintaman and I was published one year before her death in 1981.

 Career

 From her early years, Durgabai had been associated with Indian politics.
 At age 12, she left school in protest to the imposition of English-medium education.
 She later started the Balika Hindi Paathshala in Rajamundry to promote Hindi education for girls.

 When the Indian National Congress had its conference in her hometown of Kakinada in 1923, she was a volunteer and placed in charge of the Khadi exhibition that was running side by side.
 Her responsibility was to ensure that visitors without tickets didn't enter.
 She fulfilled the responsibility given to her honestly and even forbade Jawaharlal Nehru from entering.
 When the organisers of the exhibition saw what she did and angrily chided her, she replied that she was only following instructions.
 She allowed Nehru in only after the organisers bought a ticket for him.
 Nehru praised the girl for the courage with which she did her duty.

 She was a follower of Mahatma Gandhi in India's struggle for freedom from the British Raj.
 She never wore jewellery or cosmetics, and she was a satyagrahi.
 She was a prominent social reformer who participated in Gandhi-led Salt Satyagraha activities during the Civil Disobedience Movement.
 She was instrumental in organising women satyagrahis in the movement.
 This led to British Raj authorities imprisoning her three times between 1930 and 1933.

 After her release from prison, Durgabai continued her studies.
 She finished her B.A. and her M.A. in political science in the 1930s from Andhra University.
 She went on to obtain her law degree from Madras University in 1942, and started practicing as an advocate in Madras High Court.